What is gorder?

 total: 0.3835

 YAML files are easy to read programmatically and not completely human-unreadable.
 However, gorder also provides other output formats (XVG, CSV, human-readable table).
-See Output Formats for more information.
+See Output formats for more information.

 Using groups from an NDX file